gethinode/hinode/README.md

 <!-- Tagline -->
 <p align="center">
-    <b>A clean documentation and blog theme for your Hugo site based on Bootstrap 5</b>
+    <b>A clean documentation and blog theme for your site based on Bootstrap 5</b>
     <br />
 </p>